Skip to main content

 Step 3: Configure an Embedding Provider

 Embeddings power Omni’s semantic search.
-Unlike LLM providers, embedding configuration is done via environment variables (not the admin panel).Add a Provider
+Like LLM providers, embedding providers are configured through the admin panel.

 Step 4: Enable and Configure Connectors